Charles Studd

 Charles Thomas Studd, often known as C. T. Studd (2 December 1860 – 16 July 1931), was a British missionary, a contributor to The Fundamentals, and a cricketer.

-As a British Anglican Christian missionary to China he was part of the Cambridge Seven, and later was responsible for setting up the Heart of Africa Mission which became the Worldwide Evangelisation Crusade (now WEC International).
+As a British Anglican Christian missionary to China he was part of the Cambridge Seven and was responsible for setting up the Heart of Africa Mission which became the Worldwide Evangelisation Crusade (now WEC International).
 As a cricketer, he played for England in the 1882 match won by Australia, which was the origins of The Ashes.
 A poem he wrote, "Only One Life, 'Twill Soon Be Past", has become famous to many who are unaware of its author.